AEPForGTE/ILLOD/README.md

 | pure_modified_requirements.csv  | A CSV file containing 1934 requirements from PURE dataset, where a given number of randomly chosen terms (long forms) were replaced by uncontrolled abbreviations (short forms).|
 | evaluation_results.csv          | A CSV file containing detailed evaluation results showing how the ILLOD approach performed on detecting the inserted abbreviations.|
 | Optional: found_AEP_groups.json | JSON-encoded file that contains detected AEP groups from the additional file. |

-By default, the main routine replaces 100 long forms with abbreviations.
-This value can be changed by modifying the NUM_OF_REPLACEMENTS variable in main&#46;py.
-Note that only values between 0 and 400 are allowed.